 Alexander the Great, Caesar and Brutus, Napoleon, Chinese Communists.....

 This is historic.
-Men who crave power soon learn that someone back down the order of the peck wants their top job.
+Men who crave power soon learn that someone back down the order of the peck wants their place at the top.
 The cannibalism in large corporations is mindless and brutal, and it is the same in government.
 The sorry situation is that this pattern is all too common in Christendom, and I include the most Fundamental King James Bible only churches.
-I have received hundreds of sad tales about such struggles in what used to be sound Bible centered churches.
+I have received hundreds of sad email tales about such struggles in what used to be sound Bible centered churches.

 Cain slew Abel because he didn't like Abel's doctrinal statement on worship.
 Sarah hated Hagar after Sarah herself suggested Abraham use Hagar to have a baby.
 Hagar then got excommunicated.
 Rachael and Leah and Jacob had a real time trying to get a family started over disagreement as to who should chair the church growth program.
 Joseph's brothers hated Joseph after Joseph revealed a revelation as to the brothers' destiny.
 Miriam and Aaron were chastened by God after the held a secret church business meeting and agreed that the pastor, Moses, had married a nigger instead of a Hebrew.
 God was not amused.
 Korah, Dathan, and Abiram got a quorum together and had a show down in the annual business meeting.
 God entered and adjourned the quorum to hell.
 Saul got a burr under his collar over the ministry of a young man who never did Saul any harm.
 God settled that one with the death of Saul.
 The princes of Babylon were deeply offended when Daniel had a cottage prayer meeting and faced Jerusalem instead of the Babylonian temple.
 And, the Pharisees and the High Priest decided a Rabbi in Galilee was just too likely to rise to the top of the Inner Ring of Judea, so they called 911 and convinced the Roman authorities to do away with the preacher.